 Pissarro has used simplification, in this case, to draw attention away from the shadowed foreground and bring the viewer through the trees into the high-key background.
 Too much detail in the foreground would probably make the painting seem too active.

 2. Use the Palette Knife to Add Texture and Crisp Edges

 The palette knife can be a valuable addition to your painting artillery (it is not just for mixing your colors).

-I find it best used in conduction with paint brushes.
-However, you can of course complete entire paintings with just palette knives.
+I find it best used in combination with paint brushes.
+However, you can complete entire paintings with just palette knives.
 This certainly creates a very interesting effect.

 Some of the best uses for the palette knife in landscape painting I have found are: